GetGian/Limited-Sniper-v2/README.md

 ## Proxies?

-Free proxies suck so only really recommended with paid ones.
 If you are using proxies they _MUST_ be the same country, otherwise it invalids your cookie